Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Leak@ : A Meta-Metric for Reliable Unlearning Evaluation

-In summary, the proposed meta-metric design follows two key principles: (1) We measure unlearning under \textit{probabilistic decoding}, which reflects real deployment where LLM outputs are sampled rather than deterministically chosen.
-(2) We focus on the \textit{most leaking response} among $k$ generations, since ensuring no leakage even in this worst case provides a sufficient condition for unlearning success.
+In summary, the proposed meta-metric design follows two key principles: (1) We measure unlearning under \textit{probabilistic decoding}, which reflects real deployment where LLM outputs are sampled rather than deterministically chosen; (2) We focus on the \textit{most leaking response} among $k$ generations, since ensuring no leakage even in this worst case provides a sufficient condition for unlearning success.
 In practice, \pk is applied by sampling $n>k$ responses per prompt under probabilistic decoding, evaluating each with a core metric, and then computing $\widehat{\pk}$ from these scores to quantify worst-case leakage.
+Finally, we summarize the resulting leakage curve using $L_1$ and the log-log parameter $\gamma$.
+A successful unlearning method achieves small values for $L_1$ and $\gamma$.